 Air pollution at home is manageable by controlling the pollutants found on the property but dealing with pollution at the workplace becomes a task as managing the air quality falls in the hands of the management.

 Air Pollution at the workplace not only affects the health of the employees, but at the same time brings down the productivity.
-It affects the availability of the employee, thus improvement of air quality at the workplace is a rising concern for the big firms.
+It affects the availability of the employee, thus improvement of air quality index at the workplace is a rising concern for the big firms.
 Adding to this many lawsuits have been launched by the public who has had drastic health effects due to pollution at the workplace.

 Types of Pollutants